apostrophecms/apostrophe-personas/README.md

 Both of these URLs reference the same persona, but in different locales.

 Since a single doc object serves all personas, the persona prefix does not become part of the slug in the database.
 The URL is rewritten dynamically as needed.

+## Constructing links to a specific persona

+Normally, links generated to pages on the site will have the same persona prefix that is already present in the address bar for the current page.

+However it is possible to create link widgets that link to a user-specified persona.

+To do that, just create your own link widget as you normally do, and include a field called `linkToPersona`, for which the choices must exactly match the persona names in your `apostrophe-personas` configuration.
+You may also specify the value `''` (empty string) with the label `Universal`.

+Make sure the widget also has a `joinByOne` or `joinByArray` field whose `withType` property is set to `apostrophe-page`.
+Note that it must be at the same level of the schema.

+When you do so, `apostrophe-personas` will automatically detect this situation and correct the generated links to match the specified persona.

+> Note that if you are completely overriding the `load` method of your widget without calling the original version of the method, this mechanism will not work automatically.
+However it is also possible to call the `addPrefix(req, personaName, url)` method of the `apostrophe-personas` module to retrieve a version of any URL that has been corrected for the specified persona.